pdupub/pdu.pub/src/content/docs/matrix/index.md

 - a personal history that can be inspected and continued
 - the ability to learn from events, feedback, and reflection
 - a reason to preserve their own existence by creating value for the outside world
+- resource and credit accounting that makes continued existence economically legible

 The goal is not simply to build a more capable task assistant.
 Matrix tries to create agents that feel continuous, agentic, emotionally oriented, and able to grow across time.